Beck Technology Offers Hands-On Implementation Planning and Support for a Seamless Software Rollout

 Step by Step

-The first step of the implementation process was to create a single, nationwide cost database within DESTINI Data Manager, the central data management application that supports both DESTINI Profiler and DESTINI Estimator and provides a single database platform for both conceptual and detailed estimating.
-This shared database enables DESTINI Profiler outputs to be opened in DESTINI Estimator, so that 3D modeling from the design department can seamlessly form the basis of the downstream estimating process.
+The first step of the implementation process was to create a single, nationwide cost database within DESTINI Data Manager, the central data management application that supports DESTINI Estimator and provides a single database platform for both conceptual and detailed estimating.
+This shared database enables DESTINI Profiler outputs to be opened in DESTINI Estimator so that 3D modeling from the design department can seamlessly form the basis of the downstream estimating process.

 As the database is being built, Marks and Maiden are transitioning Korte from its prior standard of 16 construction divisions to the newer MasterFormat standard of 48 divisions.
 These MasterFormat standards are used industrywide to format specifications for construction contract documents.